善加的故事 Story of Sin Ka

 Sin Ka received a month of one-on-one intensive Applied Behaviour Analysis (ABA) treatment at APF’s Parents Resources Centre.
 Sin Ka’s father observed that his son’s comprehension and expression were improved.
 However, there is a lack of resources.
 Sin Ka’s father had to look for the next lifebuoy.
 He has therefore become Sin Ka’s therapist and conducts 45 minutes of home training with the boy every day.
 “I’m not a qualified therapist (without formal training), so I may make mistakes.
 Besides, many parents need counseling services and guidance.
 The most ideal solution is to receive professional treatment services.”

-Build up a solid foundation at early age, strengthen public education and eliminate discrimination
+Build up a solid foundation at an early age, strengthen public education and eliminate discrimination

 Autism has long-term impacts, and because children with autism cannot be distinguished by their appearance, it may not be easy to emphasise its seriousness.
 Sin Ka’s father hoped that the government can set up a dedicated department to help individuals with autism and their families.
 Parents would worry less if they have channels to seek help promptly.
 He also stated that the public does not take the initiative to understand autism and there are many misunderstandings and negative labels on autism.
 Some people would have prejudice against the whole autism spectrum due to some specific behaviours of a single individual with the same problem.
 He wished that the government and other service organisations can strengthen public education and explain the challenges that people with autism and their families may encounter, encouraging the public to accept people with autism.